 To maintain electrical safety Events ACT does NOT allow the use of domestic rated leads, power-boards due to the specific hazards involved in their operation in a commercial setting at event sites.
-Events ACT does also NOT allow double adaptors or other "piggy backing/ Daisy chaining" power boards or double adaptors.
+Events ACT will also allow double adaptors or other "piggy backing/ Daisy chaining" power boards or double adaptors.